-Named for John Phillip Reid, the prolific legal historian and founding member of the Society, and made possible by the generous contributions of his friends and colleagues, the John Phillip Reid Book Award is an annual award for the best monograph that is not the author’s first book, published in English in any of the fields defined broadly as Anglo-American legal history.
+Named for John Phillip Reid, the prolific legal historian and founding member of the Society, and made possible by the generous contributions of his friends and colleagues, the John Phillip Reid Book Award is an annual award for the best monograph by a mid-career or senior scholar, published in English in any of the fields defined broadly as Anglo-American legal history.
 The award is given on the recommendation of the Society’s John Philip Reid Prize Committee.

-In 2010, the Reid Prize and the Cromwell Book Prize will be mutually exclusive.
-The Reid Prize is for books that are not the author’s “first book,” and the Cromwell Book Prize is for books that are.
-For the 2010 prize, the Committee will accept nominations from authors, presses, or anyone else, of any book that bears a copyright date in 2009.
-Nominations for the prize should include a curriculum vitae of the author and should be submitted by May 28, 2010 to:
+The Reid Award and the Cromwell Book Prize are mutually exclusive.
+The Reid Award is for a book by a mid-career or senior scholar, and the Cromwell Book Prize is for a first book by a junior scholar.
+For the 2010 prize, the Reid Award Committee will accept nominations from authors, presses, or anyone else, of any book that bears a copyright date in 2010.
+Nominations for the Reid Award should be submitted by May 27, 2011, by sending a curriculum vitae of the author and one copy of the book to each member of the committee: